SalomePlatform/shaper/src/PrimitivesPlugin/doc/cylinderFeature.rst

 Cylinder
 ========

-The feature Cylinder creates a cylinder solid.
+Cylinder feature creates a cylinder solid.

 To create a Cylinder in the active part: